 Once that’s turned on and your files have all had a chance to sync, you should see iCloud and iCloud Drive listed in the Finder sidebar.
 Now you can move or save files into those folders, and they’ll automatically sync with iCloud.

-If you’re not being super vigilant about your file organization, then you’re likely to end up with a ton of duplicate files – fast.
+If you’re not being super vigilant about your file organization, then you’re likely to end up with a ton of duplicate files and other unnecessary clutter fast.
 But even if you are wasting space with duplicate files saved on your computer and on iCloud, manually looking for them will take you hours.

-So, rather than audit your files, you can use Gemini 2 to help you quickly find duplicate files.
+So, rather than audit your files, you can use CleanMyMac to help you quickly find duplicate files and other clutter.
 It’s an app for macOS that will scan either your entire hard drive or a specific folder looking for duplicates.
 It does all the heavy lifting for you and makes getting rid of those files even easier and quicker.

 How to move files on Mac